 There are two Spring beans available that add CQL processing to HAPI.
 You can enable CQL processing by importing the appropriate version for your server configuration.

-HAPI provides implementations for some Measure operations for DSTU3 and R4
+HAPI provides implementations for some operations in DSTU3 and R4: